 The Bank-Select LSB selects from the extended melody-voice set.
-(SFX-kit and rhythm-kit voices do not currently support Bank-Select LSB extension sets.)
+(SFX kit and rhythm kit voices do not currently support Bank-Select LSB extension sets.)
 Each bank is set for a specific type of variation, simplifying retrieval of the desired voice.

-Extension voices, like basic voices, are associated with voice names (see MU50 Sound List & MIDI Data booklet).
+Extension voices, like basic voices, are associated with voice names (see MU80 Sound List & MIDI Data booklet).
 Other banks and voices may be added in the future.

-An XG machine need not support all LSB-selectable extension voices listed in the MU50 Sound List & MIDI Data booklet.
-If support is included for one or more voices in an extension bank, however, all the other Program Change Numbers in that bank are filled with the corresponding Bank #0 voice (basic voice).
+An XG machine need not support all LSB-selectable extension voices listed in MU80 Sound List & MIDI Data booklet.
+If support is included for one or more voices in an extension bank, however, any Program Change Number not supported by that bank must select the corresponding Bank #1 voice (basic voice).

-- Note 1: Under default selection, Channel 10 plays rhythm voices, while other channels take Bank 1 melody voices.
-(Same as GM-system Level 1) - Note 2: Receipt of Bank-Select LSB/MSB does not immediately change the voice.
-The channel stores the received Bank-Select LSB/MSB setting, but does not apply it until receipt of the next Program Change message. - Note 3: If the new Bank-Select MSB is 00H (melody voice) but the tone generator does not support the melody voice corresponding to the last received Bank-Select LSB, the channel reverts to the Bank-Select LSB corresponding to its most recently played melody voice. - Note 4: If the new Bank Select MSB is 7FH (GM rhythm voice), the tone generator unconditionally uses LSB 00H.
-If the tone generator does not support a drum kit corresponding to the channel's most recently received Program Change, the channel will revert to the Program Change corresponding to its most recently played rhythm kit.
+Note 1: Under default selection, Channel 10 plays rhythm voices, while other channels take Bank 1 melody voices.
+(Same as GM-system Level 1)

+Note 2: Receipt of Bank-Select LSB/MSB does not immediately change the voice.
+The channel stores the received Bank-Select LSB/MSB setting, but does not apply it until receipt of the next Program Change message.

+Note 3: If the new Bank-Select MSB is 00H (melody voice) but the tone generator does not support the melody voice corresponding to the last received Bank-Select LSB, the channel reverts to the Bank-Select LSB corresponding to its most recently played melody voice.

+- Note 4: If the new Bank Select MSB is 7FH (GM rhythm voice), the tone generator unconditionally uses LSB 00H.
+If the tone generator does not support a drum kit corresponding to the channel's most recently received Program Change, the channel will revert to the Program Change corresponding to its most recently played rhythm kit. - Note 5: If a Bank Select MSB value of 01H~7EH (SFX voice, or unused MSB) is received and the tone generator does not have a voice corresponding to the last received LSB and Program Change, the tone generator will produce no sound for that channel regardless of subsequent Key On messages.

-- Note 5: If a Bank Select MSB value of 01H~7EH (SFX voice, or unused MSB) is received and the tone generator does not have a voice corresponding to the last received LSB and Program Change, the tone generator will produce no sound for that channel regardless of subsequent Key On messages. - (Commentary) Users employing the XG format to generate music data should note the following general points. - The discussion and examples provided above are intended to clarify operating specifications relevant to tone-generator manufacture.
-During general operation the MSB, LSB, and Program Change information should always be sent together (as under the MIDI standard). - For melody-voice play: If the channel cannot play from the bank selected by the last LSB specification, it will revert to the most recent playable LSB specifications. - For rhythm-voice play: If the channel cannot play the kit selected by the last received Program Number, it will revert to the most recent playable Program Number.
+(Commentary) Users employing the XG format to generate music data should note the following general points.

+- The discussion and examples provided above are intended to clarify operating specifications relevant to tone-generator manufacture.
+During general operation the MSB, LSB, and Program Change information should always be sent together (as under the MIDI standard). - If the tone generator does not support a requested optional melody voice (melody voice in bank LSB-01 or above), it will produce the basic voice having the same Program Number.
+If it does not support a requested optional rhythm voice (Program Number other than 0), it will play the standard kit. - For melody-voice play: If the channel cannot play from the bank selected by the last LSB specification, it will revert to the most recent playable LSB specifications. - For rhythm-voice play: If the channel cannot play the kit selected by the last received Program Number, it will revert to the most recent playable Program Number. - When creating data for the user area (Bank MSB = 01H ~ 3FH), remember that a channel will produce no sound if the tone generator does not support a voice corresponding to the Bank MSB.

-Modulation: 01H
+Modu lation: 01H